 The H.G.T.-Hutton Library is part of Special Collections on level 4 of the Hartley Library.
-It is open to all to use.

 The books are shelved in the Special Collections open access area and can be used whenever the Library is open.